peteroome/peteroome.github.com/_posts/2020-02-29-automating-our-weekly-groceries-version-1.md

 - Will power support - avoid impulse purchases for a healthy
 - Waste - waste nothing

-**If you can relate to any of these problems, let me know via the comments section below.**
+**If you can relate to any of these problems, let me know via the comments section below or send me an email at <a href="mailto:pete.roome@gmail.com?subject=I%20hate%20grocery%20shopping%20too%E2%80%A6" target="_blank">pete.roome@gmail.com</a>.**

 ## Just in time
 Having trialled some recipe boxes, what became obvious was that despite the over packaging we weren't wasting any food.
 Those boxes provide just the right amount of ingredients, no more, no less.
 This reminded me of the [Just In Time (JIT)](https://en.wikipedia.org/wiki/Just-in-time_manufacturing) production methodology made famous by Toyota.
 Post World War II, Japan was cash strapped and lacked the space to build big factories, so they made their processes more lean.
 They built smaller factories in which the only materials housed were those on which work was currently being done.
 To avoid food waste I wanted to do something similar when grocery shopping.